-When a MOUS for a particular program has been observed, the observing mode is checked to confirm that the data can be reduced by the ALMA pipeline, if so, the ALMA data reduction pipeline is activated.
-Note that, calibration is performed manually only for a few observing modes (e.g full polarization, solar data and very long baseline interferometry, Band-to-Band).
-The ALMA pipeline runs on dedicated machines in Chile and in the ARCs and it uses a heuristics system to automatically flag, calibrate, and image data.
-The pipeline heuristics have incorporated the acquired knowledge on ALMA data analysis for decision making into the reduction scheme.
-The output of the data reduction pipeline is stored in the ALMA Science Archive.
-Before the reduced data of European projects are made available to the user, a quality assurance of the second level (QA2) is performed by staff at the European ARC or at JAO, including the review of the diagnostic information stored by the pipeline (and subsequent triggering of reprocessing with additional flagging if necessary).
+When a MOUS for a particular program has been observed, the observing mode is checked to confirm that the data can be reduced by the ALMA Data Reduction Pipeline and, if so, the ALMA data reduction pipeline is activated.
+Note that, calibration is performed manually only for a few observing modes (e.g full polarization, solar data and very long baseline interferometry).
+The ALMA Pipeline runs on dedicated machines in Chile and in the ARCs and it uses a heuristics system to automatically flag, calibrate, and image data.
+The ALMA Pipeline heuristics have incorporated the acquired knowledge on ALMA data analysis for decision making into the reduction scheme.
+The output of the ALMA pipeline is stored in the ALMA Science Archive.
+Before the reduced data of European projects are made available to the user, a quality assurance of the second level (QA2) is performed by staff at the European ARC or at Joint ALMA Observatory (JAO), including the review of the diagnostic information stored by the ALMA Pipeline (and subsequent triggering of reprocessing with additional flagging if necessary).